Wood fiber is here to stay— decarbonizing the construction industry with wood fiber.

 While the industry’s growth challenges those not wanting to join the green movement, the opportunities are massive for manufacturers that rely on innovation to bring about change.
 Finland is at the forefront of the bioeconomy revolution, with pulp and paper experts utilizing the material to help solve global climate challenges, and our team at Aisti is no different.

 Harnessing the power of natural materials, wood fiber, and learning from nature is what inspired us at Aisti.
 We saw the answer to the industry’s need for low-cost carbon capture solutions in wood cellulose.
-We founded Aisti to provide the sector with carbon-negative and recyclable building products that can exceptionally deliver on the industry’s decarbonization targets.
+We founded Aisti to provide the sector with sustainable building products that can exceptionally deliver on the industry’s decarbonization targets.

 With novel technology, our team at Aisti is at the forefront of revolutionizing solutions to the industry’s need for inexpensive, carbon-binding building materials.